Shiba Inu Logo

 The first emblem is designed in a style inspired by memes and humor.
 At the center of a gold ring resembling a coin is a photograph of a dog of the breed that forms the basis of the cryptocurrency’s name.

 The symbol and name feature a dog associated with Dogecoin.
 Along the edge of the ring is the inscription: “Shiba: Dogecoin Killer.”
-This conveys the spirit of competition between the projects playfully and sarcastically.
+This conveys the spirit of competition between the projects in a playful, sarcastic way.

 The Shiba Inu breed, which originated in Japan, was chosen for its recognition and connection to the country’s culture.
-The pseudonym of the creator, Ryoshi, emphasizes this link.
+The creator’s pseudonym, Ryoshi, emphasizes this link.
 The true creators and location of development remain unknown.
 Elements of the emblem may reflect an interest in Eastern culture.

 At the bottom of the design is the inscription “Shib” with a dollar sign, denoting the name of the cryptocurrency token.